aliciajcampbell/actitect/README.md

 ```

 ### Step 2.1: Data Pre-Processing
-This step reads in the binary data, performs preprocessing (Uniform resampling, Butterworth bandpass filtering,
+This step reads in the binary data, performs preprocessing (uniform resampling, Butterworth bandpass filtering,
-Auto-calibration, Non-wear detection, Sleep segmentation) and computes the nocturnal motion features for classification.
+auto-calibration, non-wear detection, and sleep segmentation) and computes the nocturnal motion features for classification.
 If the files are located at the default positions as described above, you can simply run
 ```bash
 aktiRBD-preprocess